 This alarm lights up and sounds when there is too much water in the fuel system (only applicable when specific device is fitted at bottom of filter housing).
-This alarm is not available on N2, N3 and N4 engines.

 If this alarm comes on, stop the engine and drain the water in the fuel filter.
 As usual, before any operation on the engine, wait for it to cool down, as a safety measure.